-Superintendent - Dave & Linda Walker
+Superintendent -

 - 1 Participants may enter more than one entry in each class as long as it represents a different color or species.
 Exception: Only 1 entry is allowed per exhibitor in Division 5. - 2 Entries in specimen classes must have been grown by the exhibitor.
 Entries should be labeled as to variety, if possible, for educational purposes.
 Know the names of your entry and know what you are entering. - 3 Foliage can be used in all arrangement classes.
 No artificial flowers, leaves or noxious weeds can be used.
 To obtain a definition of a noxious weed, go to www.weeds.iastate.edu/reference/weedlaw.htm. - 4 Entries not conforming to the general rules of the schedule will be disqualified by the classification committee. - 5 In Horticulture specimens, the flowers own foliage must be left attached to the stems.
 (Uniform in stem and flower). - 6 The management reserves the right to remove any unsightly or deteriorated entry or to refresh the same for the duration of the show.
 None will be touched or moved before judging is completed. - 7 Clean all samples of dirt.
 Remove all damaged foliage and spray residue.
 Cleanliness increases points in judging.
 No leaves in water.
-All containers must be clean and presentable. - 8 You must keep to the listings. - 9 Do not use accessories with your plants or samples. - 10 Artistic design is most important in Division 5 and Division 9 and receives the majority of points. - 11 During and after judging, the superintendent will be informed by the judge and available for information pertaining to the finer points of a flower show.
+All containers must be clean and presentable. - 8 You must keep to the listings.